Safiye Sultan (mother of Mehmed III): Valide Sultan

 Ottoman Sultan Mehmed III, to whom Safiye was a Valide Sultan during 1595–1603.

 When Murad died in 1595, Safiye arranged for her son Mehmed to succeed as a sultan, and she became the Valide Sultan—one of the most powerful in Ottoman history.
 She became more active in internal and foreign affairs due to her son being committed to her to the extreme, the new sultan essentially allowed his mother to rule and gain influence, one instance being, she was responsible for suspending the drowning in the Bosphorous as a punishment for adulterous women.
 Until her son's death in 1603, Ottoman politics were determined by a party headed by herself and Gazanfer Ağa, chief of the white eunuchs and head of the enderun (the imperial inner palace).
 She had to handle serious internal struggles and struggles with the army instead of her son.
 She gave money for the war expenses from her personal account to support her son.

-State Affairs and Administration

-Safiye, like her predecessors, Hurrem and Nurbanu was very much involved in State Affairs and in the administration of the Ottoman Empire.
-Although she only served as the Valide Sultan of the Ottoman Empire for 8 years, she managed to create an influence, power and authority, no other Ottoman Haseki Sultans or Valide Sultans was able to create within such a short period of time, even without becoming an Official Regent.
-Although she never officially held the title of Regent or even Co Regent, she effectively ruled the empire as a Co Ruler with Mehmed III, with sometimes exercising even more powers and authority than him.

-Safiye was so much powerful during the reign of Mehmed III that she was even regarded as a Co Ruler of the Empire, even by the Ministers and dignitaries.
-She headed the Imperial council on behalf of the sultan during the absence of Mehmed, signed important state.
-She had complete control over Ottoman Finances and Treasury and even for their allocations and often decided every decisions regarding Imperial treasury.
-She had complete control over the appointments of all major positions in the empire which included viziers, Grand viziers and even the Sheikh-ul-Islam and she ensured everyone would be loyal to her.
-If any minister or ulemma dared to oppose her, safiye ensured that they won't remain on power for long.
-Therefore she had a successful reign, with unchallenged authority and this gave her unimaginable levels of freedom and power in the Ottoman empire, which no other valide sultan ever exercised.